AmanoTeam/obggcc/README.md

 Support for x86_64 first appeared in glibc 2.2.5, only gaining overall stability in glibc 2.3 onwards.
 Starting from glibc 2.2 and lower, libstdc++ fails to build due to the absence of some required functions in the standard library.
 It might work with some patching, but I did not bother trying.

-So, with that in mind, glibc 2.3 seems to be the minimum version that GCC is able to produce a cross-compiler for without breaking anything and requiring tons of patches.
+So, with that in mind, glibc 2.3 seems to be the minimum version that GCC is able to produce a cross-compiler for without breaking anything.

 ## Software availability